threefoldtech/tfchain/docs/architecture/0027-migrate-node-contract.md

 That blocks hardware consolidation.
-On mainnet at spec 157, emptying ten machines in Freefarm means relocating 74 contracts across 29 twins, none of them the operator; retiring the 2012 generation means 122.
+On mainnet at spec 157, emptying ten machines in Freefarm means relocating 74 contracts across 29 twins, none of them the operator.
 Asking those twins to recreate contracts by hand is not available to a hosting provider.

 Two alternatives were rejected. **Cancel and recreate** is the problem, not the fix. **Off-chain coordination** offload the responsibility to the tenant, which